 Sampling strategies must cover a range of temporal scales and must address issues of duration and frequency of sampling activities.
 The design of the temporal strategy for NEON Aquatics addresses both the duration and frequency of the field activities as well as the small scale but long-term continuous monitoring data collection.
 In addition, prioritization of the physical, biological and chemical parameters needs to be identified.
-The general layout of a NEON wadeable stream site is presented in Figure 6.
+The general layouts of NEON wadeable stream and river sites are presented in Section 6.

-NEON Aquatics has proposed the following approach in order to determine the sampling duration and frequency that will yield the best estimate of composition and/or concentration of the physical, biological and chemical parameters (Table 1).
+NEON Aquatics has proposed the following approach in order to determine the sampling duration and frequency that will yield the best estimate of composition and/or concentration of the physical, biological and chemical parameters (Table 1, Table 2).